mzuniga58/RESTTemplate/Tutorial.md

 }
 ```

 Notice that the new resource model looks pretty much like we'd expect, it has members for each column in the database.
 However, it has a member called CategoryId, and that member matches the CategoryId in the entity model.
-But that isn't what we want.
-We took the trouble to create an enum to represent categories in our resource models, and that is what we want to use here.
+However, instead of an int, the CategoryId in our resource model is defined as a Category enum.
+And that's pretty much what we want, except for one little thing.

+Inside our database model books are grouped by category, but in the real world, the world our customers live in, they prefer to think of this grouping as genres.
+So, to make our customers happy, let's change the name of this member from CategoryId to Genre.

 Change the line of code from

 ```
-		public int CategoryId { get; set; }
+		public Category CategoryId { get; set; }
 ```

 to

 ```
-		public Category Category { get; set; }
+		public Category Genre { get; set; }
 ```

-There, now we are using our category enum to represent the category for the book.
+There, now we are using our Category enum to represent the genre for the book.
+It's worth noting that this is not an uncommon exercise.
+Don't take the REST Wizard's word for what any resource model column should be named.
+Don't take the word of the database either.
+Make the names meaningful to your customer.
+Little things like this often make the difference between good software and great software.

-Also notice, however, that at the bottom we have three pre-defined method for validating a book model.
+Also notice that at the bottom we have three pre-defined methods for validating a book model.

 - **CanUpdateAsync** - this method will be called just before we attempt to update a book in the datastore.
 - **CanAddAsync** - this method will be called just before we attempt to add a new book to the datastore.